 Step 7: Wrap the remaining bananas and fry them right away to avoid getting soggy.
 You can also freeze them for later.

 Step 8: Set a skillet over medium-high heat with enough oil to submerge the turon.
-Fry for about 3 minutes until golden brown, flipping halfway through.
+Fry for 3-5 minutes until golden brown, flipping halfway through.

 Step 9: Drain the excess oil on paper towels.